RJPearson94/terraform-provider-twilio/docs/resources/taskrouter_task_queue.md

 The following arguments are supported:

 - `friendly_name` - (Mandatory) The name of the task queue
-- `workspace_sid` - (Mandatory) The workspace SID to create the task queue under.
+- `workspace_sid` - (Mandatory) The TaskRouter workspace SID to associate the task queue with.
 Changing this forces a new resource to be created
 - `assignment_activity_sid` - (Optional) The assignment activity SID for the task queue
 - `max_reserved_workers` - (Optional) The max number of workers to create a reservation for
 - `target_workers` - (Optional) Worker selection criteria for any tasks that enter the task queue